CarolinaFernandez/CarolinaFernandez.github.io/_posts/2014-09-22-Envvars-Apache-Django.md

 You should assess how much this operation is likely to happen in your system and choose the option best suited for you.
 In this case, this option seemed good enough.

-To <u>access the Unix env vars from Python</u> (e.g. from your Django app), just pass the env var's name to the [`os.getenv`](https://docs.python.org/2/library/os.html#os.getenv) module from within your Python code and you are done.
+To <stress>access the Unix env vars from Python</stress> (e.g. from your Django app), just pass the env var's name to the [`os.getenv`](https://docs.python.org/2/library/os.html#os.getenv) module from within your Python code and you are done.

 ## Final result